 Best Area to Eat in Athens

 The best area to go is around Monastiraki square and metro station.
 Just east of the metro station, Mitropoleos Alley is lined with lively restaurants that serve good inexpensive food.
-In the Plaka area you’re more likely to be surrounded by fellow tourists.
-Whereas in the Monastiraki area you’ll be eating with more locals.
-There’s lots of traditional Greek food on the menu and gyro, souvlaki, hummus, and greek salads are very popular.
+In the Plaka area, you are more likely to be surrounded by fellow tourists, whereas in the Monastiraki area you’ll be eating with more locals.
+There’s lots of traditional Greek food on the menu here; gyro, souvlaki, hummus, and greek salads are very popular.

 Certainly, this isn’t the absolute best food you’ll find in Athens – it is a little touristy – but it’s still very good.
 It’s a short walk for most tourists from their hotel, easy to find, and safe.
 Walk to the Monastiraki metro station and you can’t miss the restaurants.
 They’re very easy to see and find.
 Pick the first one that has an open table – they’re all good.